betterscientificsoftware/bssw.io/Articles/ShortArticles/CiiBestPracticesBadgeProgram.md

 * Scores in each level a provided separately for each level (show screen shot).

-* Provides a standard catalog into the parts of the projects and how it handles different types of processes.
+* Provides a standard catalog and index into the parts of the projects and how it handles different types of processes.

 * Produced a badge that can be displayed on GitHub, GitLab and other project hosting sites that advertises that a project follows accepted community best practices.

 * Provides a learning tool for best practices for developers and projects.

-* Provides an incremental road map for incremental process and quality improvements for a software project.
+* Provides an incremental road map for continuous incremental process and quality improvements for a software project.

 * Provides a means for continual improvement for a project as it incrementally adopts more practices and improves its scores in different areas.